 More Information for Your Trip to Italy

-PUGLIA: Read about 15 beautiful places to visit in Puglia and the best things to do in Alberobello.
-We also have a guide to the best things to do on the Gargano Peninsula and about how to take a boat tour to visit the Gargano sea caves.
+PUGLIA: Read about 15 beautiful places to visit in Puglia, the best things to do in Alberobello, and check out our Alberobello Walking Tour.
+We also have a guide to the best things to do on the Gargano Peninsula and how to take a boat tour to visit the Gargano sea caves.

 ITALY ITINERARY: On this 10 day southern Italy itinerary, visit the Amalfi Coast, Castelmezzano, Matera, Alberobello, and more towns in Puglia.

 ROME: For a list of the top experiences in Rome, read our article Best Things to Do in Rome.
 Learn how to put these together in our 2 Day Rome Itinerary, where to eat in our Rome Restaurant Guide, how to visit the Vatican, and where to stay in our Rome Hotel Guide.

 SAN MARINO: San Marino is a tiny country located entirely within Italy.
 It is gorgeous to explore and one of the most underrated places to visit in Europe.